Everything You Need to Know About Lake Carlos State Park

 Being so close to the marsh, the forest was a prime location for spotting mushrooms.
 We found them of every shape and size.
-Some were attached to living trees, dead trees laying in the forest, and sprouting upright from the ground.
+Some were attached to living trees, dead trees laying in the forest, and some sprouted upright from the ground.

-My kiddo’s, on the other hand, seemed to find all the frogs in the forest.
+My kiddos, on the other hand, seemed to find all the frogs in the forest.
 There were plenty around.
-By the end of our almost three-mile hike, they became experts and finding them and then proceeding to show them to me about an inch from my face.
+By the end of our almost three-mile hike, they became experts and found them and then proceeded to show them to me about an inch from my face.
 Whatever motivates them to keep going along.